 Supported Homes of the Future

-In 2013, OC Connections (or Oakleigh Centre as it was then known) received a $14 million state government grant for a joint redevelopment project to replace its 35-year-old congregate facilities (among the last still operating in Victoria) with five new supported living homes to be built in suburbs throughout metropolitan Melbourne.
-The two dated congregate facilities featured communal bSupported Homes of teh Futureathrooms and living areas and offered limited opportunity for privacy or individual interaction.
+In 2013, OC Connections (or Oakleigh Centre as it was then known) received a $14 million state government grant for a joint redevelopment project to replace its 35-year-old congregate facilities (among the last still operating in Victoria) with five new supported living homes built in suburbs throughout metropolitan Melbourne.
+The two dated congregate facilities featured communal bathrooms and living areas and offered limited opportunity for privacy or individual interaction.
 Those that lived there had little choice or control over their accommodation or experience in personal decision making.
 Most had never lived anywhere else.

 A New Way of Planning